fostroll/mordl/doc/README_BASICS.md

 ### Removing Rare Features

+If needed, you can remove rare features from train and test data.
+Note that this method allows you to eliminate the whole feature, not a spesific rare label.
+For example, it will remove the whole `FEATS:Case` feature, if it is unfrequent in the corpus, **not** only unfrequent ergative `Erg` case leaving all the other cases as is.
 ```python
 tagger.remove_rare_feats(abs_thresh=None, rel_thresh=None,
                          full_rel_thresh=None)
 ```
-Remove feats from train and test corpora, occurence of which in the train corpus is less then a threshold.
+Removes feats from train and test corpora, occurence of which in the train corpus is less then a threshold.

 Args: